Celebrating our VetCat Journeys: Where They Are Going

 What are your plans after graduation?

-What advice would you offer to a first-year veterinary student at Arizona?
+What advice would you give to a first-year student?

 AS: Some advice I would give to a first-year student is to be flexible and follow your bliss even if that changes over the years.
 Veterinary medicine is such an expansive field and it's ok to change your mind a couple (dozen) times.
 It's all part of the process and it's ok to work somewhere for a year or two and do something completely different later.
 Just enjoy what you learn throughout vet school and through your clinical year and if you decide later on to change paths again that is perfectly acceptable.
 It's one of the best things about vet med in my opinion.
 Just follow what makes you happy.